Yomguithereal/kotatsu/README.md

 # kotatsu

-Kotatsu is straightforward CLI tool aiming at running your server-side node.js code in a [HMR](https://webpack.github.io/docs/hot-module-replacement.html) (Hot Module Replacement) environment.
+**kotatsu** is straightforward CLI tool aiming at running your server-side node.js code in a [HMR](https://webpack.github.io/docs/hot-module-replacement.html) (Hot Module Replacement) environment.

 A typical use case for this tool would be to setup a comfortable environment to develop an [express](http://expressjs.com/) API, for instance.